 STEP BY STEP INSTRUCTIONS

-Here is how to make these easy pumpkin banana muffins!
+Here is how to make these easy banana pumpkin spice muffins.

 Step 1: Make the cinnamon sugar.
 Mix together the cinnamon and brown sugar.
 Set aside.